-8.4% (2021: 3.7%) of the company's total assets (by value) is held in investments where no quoted market price is available.
-Level 3 investments are measured at fair value, which is established in accordance with the International Private Equity and Venture Capital Valuation Guidelines by using measurements of value such as prices of recent orderly transactions, milestone analysis and revenue multiples, and valuing fund interests.
+10.7% (2022: 8.4%) of the Company's total assets (by value) is held in investments where no quoted market price is available.
+Level 3 investments are measured at fair value, which is established in accordance with the International Private Equity and Venture Capital Valuation Guidelines by using measurements of value such as prices of recent orderly transactions, milestone analysis, revenue multiples and valuing fund interest by reference to their reported Net Asset Value.